gitlabhq/gitlabhq/doc/ci/environments/incremental_rollouts.md

 number of pods that are defined for the deployment, which are configured when the Kubernetes cluster is created.

-For example, if your application has 10 pods and a 10% rollout job is run, the new instance of the application will be deployed to a single pod while the remaining 9 will present the previous instance.
+For example, if your application has 10 pods and a 10% rollout job runs, the new instance of the application is deployed to a single pod while the remaining nine are present the previous instance.

 First we [define the template as manual](https://gitlab.com/gl-release/incremental-rollout-example/blob/master/.gitlab-ci.yml#L100-103):